|

 it not you who dried up the sea...for the redeemed to cross over?”
 Here the usual association of Rahab with the

-Flood is poetically merged into an identification of Rahab with Egypt, who was likewise defeated by God at the
+Flood is poetically merged into an identification of Rahab with Egypt, which was defeated by God at the

 time of the Exodus (see also Psa.
 87:4, Isa.
 30:7).
 Here, too, the defeat of Rahab is associated